 - subluxated implants

 - Post-operative medication – The procedure usually takes about 15 to 30 minutes per eye and will be done by an experienced surgeon.
-This is also considered as one of the safest, most successful surgical procedures.
 You will also need to rest for about 4 to 5 days so make sure you plan it ahead of time.
 There may also be post-operative services for follow up and consultation depending on your case.

 Why are some cataract surgery in Singapore much more affordable than others?